Sunday lunches in Dorset: 10 great places to go

 The Shave Cross Inn can be recognised by its thatched roof and beautiful wisteria growing across the front of the pub.
 Take a step inside and the inn is just as inviting with plenty of cosy nooks and crannies to while away a Sunday afternoon with a hearty lunch and great company.

-The roast menu changes each week to reflect what’s been sourced from the local butcher.
-One course is £15.50, two courses are £18.50 and if you’ve still got room, you can eat all three courses for just £21.50.
-We couldn’t think of a better way to spend our Sunday!
+The roast menu changes each week to reflect what's been sourced from the local butcher.
+We couldn't think of a better way to spend our Sunday!

 The Hambro Arms can be found in one of Dorset's prettiest villages and it certainly has the decor to match its location with exposed brick walls, beamed ceilings and a toasty log burner for those cold winter days.
 Dogs are welcome in the bar area so you can enjoy Sunday lunch with Fido at your feet.